Loughborough’s Health in 1848

-The industrial revolution caused towns such as Loughborough to grow rapidly as the newly-established factories drew the skilled craftsmen and women away from their homes in the countryside and into the towns to operate the machinery that was replacing their skills.
+The industrial revolution caused towns such as Loughborough to grow rapidly as the newly-established factories drew unemployed craftsmen and women away from their homes in the countryside and into the towns to operate the machinery that was replacing their skills.

 The town became packed with little courtyards of dwellings wedged between businesses.
-Slaughterhouses stood next to cottages, tanneries adjoined shops, farmyards shared yards with engineering sheds.
-Human, animal and industrial waste ran off into cesspools next to wells from which families drew water for cooking, bathing, cleaning and laundry.
-People lived cheek by jowl in hastily thrown together housing with poor ventilation, shared amenities, and with little room to move.
+Slaughterhouses stood next to cottages, tanneries beside shops, farmyards shared yards with engineering sheds.
+Human, animal and industrial waste ran off into cesspools next to wells where families drew water for cooking, bathing, cleaning and laundry.
+People lived cheek by jowl in hastily thrown together housing with poor ventilation, shared amenities, and little room to move.

 Unsurprisingly, mortality rates soared, especially among the poor, as disease spread through this new urban environment.

-In 1849 one in five of all children died before they were one year old.
-The average age of death for the entire population was 23 years 11 months, though this rose to 55 years 9 months for those who managed to make it past 20.
+In 1849 one in five of all children died before they were one year old, irrespective of their class.
+The average age of death across the population was 23 years 11 months, though this rose to the heady age of 55 years 9 months for those who managed to make it past twenty.

-The mortality rate in Loughborough was 28 per thousand.
-(Compare this to figures for the Borough of Charnwood of 9.6 per thousand in 1983 and roughly 5.5 per thousand in 2006 for the Borough of Charnwood.)
+The mortality rate in Loughborough was 28 deaths per every thousand inhabitants (compared to 9.6 per thousand in 1983 and roughly 5.5 per thousand in 2006 for the Borough of Charnwood.)